FENIARCO

-FENIARCO, also known as the National Federation of Regional Choral Associations in Italy, is an organization representing the Italian choral community.
+FENIARCO, acronym of Federazione Nazionale Italiana delle Associazioni Regionali Corali or Italian National Federation of Regional Choral Associations in English, is an organization representing the Italian choral community.

 History

 It was established in 1984.
 It represents all regions of Italy.
 The Association gathers more than 2700 member choirs and 150,000 singers and partners.
 They are volunteers who offer music and culture through thousands of concerts, festivals, courses, conferences and meetings that are organized most of all in places not supported by institutional culture.

 International Representation

 Feniarco is the official representative of Italian choral life at the European Choral Association – Europa Cantat (ECA-EC), and at the International Federation for Choral Music (IFCM).
 It participates in Europa Cantat events and has contacts and relationships with other Federations.

 Publishing

 One of Feniarco's initiatives is publishing and research.
 Feniarco published works by the leading Italian choral composers: Andrea Basevi, Piero Caraba, Giuseppe Cappotto, Giuseppe Di Bianco, Orlando Dipiazza, Sandro Filippi, Battista Pradal, Pierpaolo Scattolin, Mauro Zuccante, etc.